The Fear of Rejection

 - They would no longer be able to have face to face conversations with their Creator and Friend.
 That relationship was forever damaged.

 Can you imagine how rejected they must have felt when God told them they had to leave?
 Can you imagine how horrible it was to see their home guarded by armed guards (aka angels with swords)?

 How about God’s side of the story?
 When Adam and Eve ate the forbidden fruit they rejected God.
 They decided that His words were invalid and that they could be discarded.

 Rejection is a very disruptive and destructive emotion.

 When we are rejected, we interpret it as a judgment of ourselves.
-We believe that we are rejected because we were not good enough – something about us, made the person not want to accept us.
-The best way to fight this fear is with truth.
+We believe that we are rejected because we were not good enough – something about us made the person not want to accept us.
+The best way to fight this fear is with the truth.

 How do we fight rejection?
 By focusing on the love of our Heavenly Father God and Jesus the Son.